YurisCodingClub/.github/profile/README.md

  <h2>It's Christmas Time</h2>

  Everyone is busy during Christmas time, so let's take a little break.
-YurisCodingClub Organization will be back on February 1st, with new projects and many issues for the community to work on!
+YurisCodingClub Organization will be back on <b>February 21st</b>, with new projects and many issues for the community to work on!
+In the mean while keep practicing your skills and keep an eye at <a align="center" href="http://yuriscodingclub.com">the official website of YurisCodingClub</a> - challenges, newsletter, and much more is coming up soon.

      I have plenty ideas.
 So stay tuned for future projects 😎